Multiverse II was a great round robin that, unfortunately, we never finished.

 So as a part of Multiverse II, kes7 and I created Interdimensional Pumpkin Pie #49.

 It was quite by accident; I had mainly just wanted Levi Cavendish to be quirky as all hell.
 As a result, he, in that story, asks for pumpkin pie while in the middle of trying to save the multiverse.
+At the time, it was a mere throwaway line.
+I never meant for it to go anywhere.
+I swear!

 In the meantime, eventually, he had the replicator system spit out hundreds if not thousands of pumpkin pies, based upon varying radiation bands.
 This rather neatly introduces the concept of separate radiation bands while simplifying the idea of multiple universes.
 And it simultaneously ups the Levi quirk factor to infinity.
 At one point, he says to kes’s character, Maren O’Connor, “Number 49 was good.”